christophfranke/signal-chain/README.md

       ),

       // type inferred: UserJSON | Error
-      $.assert.isError( // when a promise is rejected, its result will be an Error
+      $.assert.isError( // when a promise is rejected, its result will be a value of type Error
          $.effect(err => console.error('Error fetching data:', err)),
          $.stop() // no data, stop processing
       ),